iwhitmore/webstack/README.md

 Javascript website template
 ---

 This is a website template for quick prototyping and testing technology integrations.
 Many of these technologies are in use or under consideration at [Planfu](http://planfu.com) today.
 A number of the client-server data technologies are redundant.
-The intent is to demo the technologies and choose based on project requirements.
+The intent is to get a feel for the technologies and then choose based on project requirements.

 Some of the technologies in the current stack: